 If you have the resources, an extremely rewarding practice is to spend the time to identify and qualify prospects as they move through the sequence.

-On Maroon Oak, when a customer first subscribes to a digital product from our Business Tools Marketplace, they receive a second email within 3 days that offers them more goodies to check out.
+On Maroon Oak, when a customer first subscribes to a digital product from our Business Freebies and Tools Marketplace, they receive a second email within 3 days that offers them more goodies to check out.

 Use your Webinars to up lead generation